-Staff Analysis: ACW is a mobile home park that provides water and wastewater to its residents.
+ACW is a mobile home park that provides water and wastewater to its residents.
 The Utility includes in its mobile home prospectus, the amount it charges for water and wastewater service.
-That amount was \$15.71 prior to this SARC request.
-The \$15.71 flat rate charge is the Commission authorized tariff rate for ACW.
+That amount was \$15.71 prior to this staff-assisted rate case.
+The \$15.71 flat rate charge was the authorized tariff rate for ACW.